meeb/django-distill/README.md

 allows you to rename URLs like `/example` to any other name like `example.html`.
 As of v0.8 any URIs ending in a slash `/` are automatically modified to end in `/index.html`.
-You can use format string parameters in the `distill_file` to customise the file name, arg values from the URL will be substituted in, for example `{}` for positional args or `{param_name}` for named args.
+You can use format string parameters in the `distill_file` to customize the file name, arg values from the URL will be substituted in, for example `{}` for positional args or `{param_name}` for named args.